effectfully-ou/sketches/mineunifier/README.md

-# Making GHC play Minesweeper
+# Teaching GHC how to play Minesweeper

 Equality constraints are a really powerful feature of GHC.
 They allow one to